vanNijnatten/Zettelkasten/notes-general/dna-methylation.md

 cpg sites are expected to occur in the genome at 6,...%, however only occur about 1% SssI methylase, which globally methylates all double-stranded CpG sites bisulfite conversion can fragment DNA ?
+Ten‑eleven translocation (TET) enzymes remove methylation: 5mC is first converted to 5-hydroxymethyl cytosine (5hmC), Then to 5-formylcytosine (5fC), then to 5-carboxylcytosine (5caC), each by TET1-3 (Ito et al., 2011), 5fC and 5caC can both be converted to unmodified Cytosine by Terminal deoxynucleotidyl transferase (TdT).
+DNA methyltransferases (DNMTs) are present in the human genome.
+Three of them (DNMT1, DNMT3A and DNMT3B) catalyze the addition of a methyl-group to 5mC.
+Two (DNMT2 and DNMT3L) have the motif present to do so, but lack the DNMT activity.

 ## Methylation methods
 A number of methods have been developed to detect and quantify DNA methylation: